AlexisBallo2/middDevNotes/MiddDev/Lesson Plans/L3 - React.md

 3. GREEN - Display component.
 Only designed to show the items.

 ### Try it yourself:
-In `app/reactIntro/page.js` you will find a
+In `app/reactIntro/page.js` you will find a `reactIntro` function which returns a div with "hello", and another component `C1`.
+As declared above, `C1` returns a similar div, but returns "testing".
+When we navigate to https://localhost:3000/reactIntro we see them composed and acting as 1 component.

+> Challenge:
+> Make a new component titled `C2` (note that the component name MUST BEGIN WITH AN UPPERCASE LETTE)
 ### Props vs State